sicajc/Hardware_templates_and_notes/notes/debug_notes.md

 3. Parrallel processing if there is a lot of if~else conditions.
 Generate HWs for each if else condition.
 Select the result using a MUX

 # Creation of Combinational block
-1. We can simply use logic argument to create a combinational block, which happens within a signle clock cycle.
+1. We can simply use logic argument to create a combinational block in always@* block, which happens within a signle clock cycle.
-2. Just consider it as a nature programming language the synthesis tool can help you create the circuit.
+2. Just consider it as a nature programming language ,the synthesis tool can help you create the circuit.

 # MAC Tree
 - This is actually valid and usable which generates an adder tree.